awsdocs/aws-lambda-developer-guide/doc_source/lambda-edge.md

 + [Testing and Debugging](#lambda-edge-testing-debugging)
 + [Lambda@Edge Limits](#lambda-edge-limits)

-## How You Create Lambda Functions for Lambda@Edge<a name="lambda-edge-how-it-works"></a>
+## How You Create and Use Lambda Functions for Lambda@Edge<a name="lambda-edge-how-it-works"></a>

-Here's an overview of how you create Lambda functions for Lambda@Edge:
+Here's an overview of how you create and use Lambda functions for Lambda@Edge:

 1. You use Node\.js 6\.10 to write the code for your Lambda function\.